Kent27/docs-emobiq/document/server/editor/General.md

 ![Header](general-header.png?raw=true)

-As shown in the image above, Server platform consists of:
+As shown in the image above, the header consists of:

 - Emobiq Logo at the top left to navigate to homepage
 - Application's name and version